Cyndra-project/cyndra-examples/README.md

 ## How to clone, run and deploy an example

-To clone an example, use the `init` command of the [`cargo-cyndra`](https://docs.cyndra.rs/introduction/installation) CLI and specify the git URL and optional subfolder:
+To clone an example, use the `init` command of the [CLI](https://docs.cyndra.dev/getting-started/installation) and specify the git URL and optional subfolder:

 ```bash
 cyndra init --from https://github.com/cyndra-hq/cyndra-examples --subfolder axum/hello-world